 What Makes a Good Unit Test?

-In this section, we will discuss the properties of a good unit test or principles followed by a good unit test.
+In this section, we will discuss the properties of a good unit test or principles followed by a good unit testing in software engineering.

 Easy to code